 After two years lumbering in Oregon the Clarks and Wilsons are confident of the future of the industry in this state.
 The heavy purchase of timber just closed shows how highly they regard investments of this character.

-Wilson Lumber Company wooden caboose ex Southetrn Pacific 110.
+Wilson Lumber Company wooden caboose, formerly Southern Pacific 110.

-A railroad logging crane is on display here as well.
+A railroad logging crane is also on display here.

-Wilson Lumber Company bay window caboose ex Spokane Portand & Seattle 796.
+Wilson Lumber Company bay window caboose, originally Spokane, Portand & Seattle 796.
 From here we drove to Astoria and made an unexpected picture stop.

 Oregon Eastern Railroad wooden caboose 206 is on display in Astoria.

-The Astoria trolley station that would start running next weekend.
+The Astoria trolley station where service would begin the following weekend.

 The Pilot Tug Boat.
 From here we drove to St. Helens.

-St. Helens Spokane Portland & Seattle station.
+St. Helens Northern Pacific station built in 1884 and is home to the South Columbia County Chamber of Commerce.
 From here we made a beeline to the Amtrak station in Vancouver via the St. John bridge and Interstate 5.
-At Vancouver we dropped Elizabeth off then headed back to Portland Airport and turned in the rental car.
-I breezed through security then waited at Gate C4 for Robin to show up.
-When he did, I got an ice cream sandwich then he and Chris went to get something to eat.
+At Vancouver, we dropped Elizabeth off then headed back to Portland Airport and turned in the rental car.
+I breezed through security then waited at Gate C4 for Robin to arrive.
+When he did, I bought an ice cream sandwich then he and Chris went to get something to eat.
 Robin and I boarded our flight, Alaska Airlines 5928, for Orange County.
 I finished my Penguins book then enjoyed a Coca-Cola over the sea of clouds that finally broke over Malibu.
-I saw all the channel islands before we landed at John Wayne Airport, said goodbye to Robin then had a perfect pick-up by my mother before stopping at KFC for dinner to bring home.
+I saw all the channel islands before we landed at John Wayne Airport, said goodbye to Robin then had a perfect pick-up by my mother, before stopping at KFC for dinner to bring home.
 That ended another excellent Winterail trip.

 |RETURN TO THE MAIN PAGE|